Ren-B-7/Super-Start.nvim/README.md

 # Finally nvim
-Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here , or alternatively only paste the extensions you plan on using within the default nvim lua folders
+Then finally go to ~/.config/ ("cd ~/.config/") and paste the "nvim" folder here

+With command "git clone https://github.com/Ren-B-7/nvim-installation-package.git/nvim\

+Or alternatively only paste/ clone the extensions you plan on using within your own nvim lua folders

 # Done?
 Then run nvim in your terminal, and all should be well, if not contact owner, cause you fucked up